kneelinghorse/Semantext-Hub/docs/runtime-security-guide.md

 - Have response plans ready
 - Document security incidents

-This security guide provides comprehensive best practices and examples for securing the OSSP-AGI runtime components against common security threats and vulnerabilities.
+This security guide provides comprehensive best practices and examples for securing the Semantext Hub runtime components against common security threats and vulnerabilities.